istanbuljs/caching-transform/readme.md

  - `additionalData`: An arbitrary data object passed through from the wrapper.
 A typical value might be a string filename.
  - `hash`: The salted hash of `input`.
 You will rarely need to use this, unless you intend to create multiple cache entries per transform invocation.

-Return a `string` containing the transformed results.
+The transform function should return a `string` containing the result of transforming `input`.

 ##### factory

 Type: `Function(cacheDir: string): transformFunction`

-If the `transform` function is expensive to create, at it is reasonable to expect that it may never be called during the life of the process, you can alternately supply a `factory` function that will be invoked the first time `transform` is needed.
+If the `transform` function is expensive to create, and it is reasonable to expect that it may never be called during the life of the process, you can may supply a `factory` function that will be used to create the `transform` function the first time it is needed.

 ##### cacheDir

 Type: `string`

 The directory where cached transform results will be stored.
 The directory is automatically created with [`mkdirp`](https://www.npmjs.com/package/mkdirp).
 You can set `options.createCacheDir = false` if you are certain the directory already exists.

 ##### ext

 Type: `string`
 Default: `empty string`

 An extension that will be appended to the salted hash to create the filename inside your cache directory.
-It is not required, but it is recommended if you know the file type.
-Appending the extension allows you to easily inspect the cache directory contents with your file browser.
+It is not required, but recommended if you know the file type.
+Appending the extension allows you to easily inspect the contents of the cache directory with your file browser.

 ## License